Owsley Brown Frazier: Weapon collection and museum

 For much of his life, Frazier collected historic guns and knives.
 His collection began with a long rifle, made circa 1820 in Bardstown, Kentucky and given to him by his grandfather.
 This rifle was permanently lost in the tornado which hit Louisville during the 1974 Super Outbreak, and Frazier credited the event with sparking his interest in collecting historic weapons on a larger scale.
 His collection included weapons such as Theodore Roosevelt's "Big Stick", a 1866 Winchester carbine owned by Buffalo Bill Cody and guns used by General George Armstrong Custer.
 Most of the weapons were from 1840 to 1910.

 In 2000, the Kentucky Historical Society asked him to present his collection in Frankfort, Kentucky.
 Thousands of people attended the exhibit, surprising Frazier and leading him to think about doing a long-term exhibition.
 In 2001, he purchased two former warehouses in Downtown Louisville and announced plans to open a museum, initially called the Frazier Historical Arms Museum but later renamed the Frazier International History Museum once the Royal Armouries of Britain chose to display part of their collection at the Frazier.
 The museum dropped the international from its name and is now known as the Frazier History Museum in March 2011, while the Royal Armouries Collection is still on display, the museum's collection will begin to reflect local Kentucky history, and de-emphasize the weapons collection.
 Shortly after this, a world-class travelling exhibit, Da Vinci- The Genius went on display.

 Frazier donated most of the $32 million in startup funds for the museum.
 Frazier's mission statement for the museum is "To evoke a passion for the knowledge and understanding of history, so that all who pass through our doors may learn from the past, live in the present and better prepare for the future."

-Gun dealer trial

-In late 2007, a gun dealer and his wife went on trial in U.S. District Court on charges of defrauding Frazier by overcharging him for historic weapons.
-A third defendant, a gun expert, was charged with causing Frazier to file false tax returns by overestimating the value of weapons he was donating to the museum.
-The prosecution argued the dealer bilked Frazier and the museum out of $1.75 million through kickbacks and phony surcharges on gun sales, and that his wife "schmoozed" Frazier and discouraged him from talking to other experts who might tell him he was being defrauded.
-The defense argued Frazier was aware the dealer was profiting from the sales.
-The three defendants were acquitted of most charges, but the dealer was found guilty of failing to file a tax return.